 - Take a day or two off around the public holidays or weekends, so that you get a mini-break.

-- Work longer hours on the days leading up to the holiday and on the days immediately after it, so that you can fit in all your patients before you leave.
+- Work longer hours on the days leading up to the holiday and on the days immediately after it, so that you can fit in all your patients before you take a period of complete leave.

 How do others do it?

 We asked our Onlinepethealth members how they handle Christmas.
 This is what they had to say:

 “As a vet running a veterinary clinic, I am very conscious of our RCVS regulations.
 Essentially that means that we have to offer 24-hr cover or make provision for it.
 In reality, I would not have to attend the clinic unless something completely out of the ordinary happened.
 In years past, however, when I used to do horse work, I have had clients turn up at my house on Christmas day.
 I feel that we have a duty of care to our patients and can’t abandon them just because it’s holiday season.
 Their problems don’t go away.
 For us, we shut mid-afternoon on Christmas Eve and are back at work on the 27th, so we love the years when the holiday is tacked onto a weekend.
 We often find that we are very busy between Christmas and New Year, as many of our clients are on holiday and it suits them to bring patients in.
 Also, I find that people who live a long distance away will book an initial consult during that time and take a short holiday either side of their visit.
 We decorate the clinic and have cake, mince pies and a general good time.”
 Lowri Davies

 “I usually take a day or two off before or after the national holiday.
 We are so busy that if I take additional time off, I end up being crazier!
 I do most of my shopping online, so the couple extra days off are purely for family enjoyment!”
 Leilani Alvarez